mspnp/iaas-landing-zone-baseline/07-compute-infra.md

 # Deploy the compute infrastructure [Workload team]

-Now that you have a [mock application landing zone deployed](./04-subscription-vending-execute.md) and procured your TLS certificates for your solution, the next step in the [IaaS baseline reference implementation](./README.md) is deploying the frontend and backend compute resources and the Azure managed services they depend on.
+Now that you have [procured your TLS certificates for your solution](./06-ca-certificates.md), the next step in the [IaaS baseline reference implementation](./README.md) is deploying the frontend and backend compute resources and the Azure managed services they depend on.
+These are the resources for your application's architecture.

 ## Expected results